 Being a small city, Greenbrier does not have a public transit system used by locals to get to and from work.

-In terms of college education, Greenbrier is nearly on par with the US average for all cities of 21.84%: 17.52% of adults 25 and older in Greenbrier have a bachelor's degree or advanced degree.
+The education level of Greenbrier citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.52% of adults 25 and older in Greenbrier have a college degree.